LBX Company: Sumitomo, Link-Belt Excavators and Link-Belt Cranes

 By 1986, FMC still struggled recovering from the recession.
 As American deindustrialization continued, FMC turned to long-time Japanese partner Sumitomo Heavy Industries.
 In 1986, FMC and Sumitomo expanded their relationship by forming a joint venture (JV) named Link-Belt Construction Equipment Company.

 By the late 1990s, excavators had developed past crane-shovels and become the modern hydraulic machines of today.
-Even the legendary Link-Belt LS-98 ceased production in 1996.
+The Link-Belt LS-98 ceased production in 1996 after 42 years of production.
 This mostly eliminated the economy of scale between crane and excavator manufacture.

 To address this, in 1998 the FMC/Sumitomo JV spun off excavator products to a new JV with Case Corporation.
 The excavator company became LBX LLC, building and selling Link-Belt branded excavators.

 Sumitomo later acquired full ownership of both joint ventures.
 It now operates LBX Excavators separately from Link-Belt Cranes.